Ready to travel? Click here to plan your next trip!

 Saigon, Reborn

-I still wasn’t sure how many days in Saigon I would spend as of last Friday morning, just before boarding a Vietnam Airlines flight I’d booked less than 48 hours earlier.
-As had been the case with my largely disastrous trip to Hanoi in October, my third of three Vietnam visits this year was anything but pre-meditated.
+I still wasn’t sure how many days in Ho Chi Minh City I would spend as of one particular Friday morning in late 2019, just before boarding a Vietnam Airlines flight I’d booked less than 48 hours earlier.
+As had been the case with my largely disastrous trip to Hanoi that October, my third of three Vietnam visits that year was anything but pre-meditated.

 In spite of this, I made a long list of Ho Chi Minh City attractions I wanted to visit.
 Or re-visit, more accurately: I’d been here before, even if so much time (Nine years and five months, if you want to get technical) passed between my first two landings at Tan Son Nhat International Airport that my second time felt like my first.